Vigneshsekar/open-data-journal-doc/user_authentication.md

 > Guardian.Plug.LoadResource:
   The LoadResource plug looks in the subfield of the token fetches the resource from the Serializer and makes it available via Guardian.Plug.current_resource(conn)

-Now, we shall create the login form for the user to log in and then create a session.
+Now, we shall create the login form for the user to log in and then create their own session.

     #web/controllers/session_controller.ex